I was in town as a suitable junction for wanderings elsewhere, so a chance to visit two stony edifices.

 No, they were having a separate event to celebrate the restoration of the organ, and raise more money, so the Cathedral was open to visitors.
 Although, wandering around a building filled with more parishioners than tourists, while holding a camera is a bit of an awkward situation.

-There has been a church of some sort on this site since the year 604, and in parts the antiquity of the current building is evident — such as the stone pilgrims steps which had worn away to such a degree that wooden steps have had to go on top of them.
+There has been a church of some sort on this site since the year 604, and in parts, the antiquity of the current building is evident — such as the stone pilgrims steps which had worn away to such a degree that wooden steps have had to go on top of them.

 In fact, this is the second oldest Cathedral in the country, and hidden from normal view, is the oldest surviving door in the country.

-The size of the Cathedral would have overwhelmed people when it was constructed, but today, there are churches which are larger.
+The size of the Cathedral would have overwhelmed people when it was constructed, but today, there are churches that are larger.
 However, the welcome was warm, the stained glass amazing, the organ looked ornate, and it cost nothing to visit.
 In sum, perfect.

 Entry to the cathedral is free, and if you are a member of English Heritage, so is the Castle, otherwise, it’s £6.40